Australia is supplying renewable energy equipment

 Low emissions recycled steel: Laverton

-The Laverton steelworks in Victoria recycles steel using an electric arc furnace and electric rolling mills.
-They make low-emissions steel products as they use (1) renewable electricity contracted from the Numurkah solar farm, and (2) electricity from the Victorian grid which is 26% renewable.
+The Laverton steel-works in Victoria recycles steel using an electric arc furnace and electric rolling mills.
+They make low-emissions steel products as they use (1) renewable electricity contracted from the Numurkah solar farm, and (2) electricity from the Victorian grid, which is 26% renewable.

 (Infrabuild website: Sustainable steel)